junegunn/fzf.vim/README.md

 - If you have already installed fzf using [Homebrew](https://brew.sh/), and do not wish to have another copy on your system, replace the first line with `Plug '/usr/local/opt/fzf'`
+- If you want to set up fzf globally on your system only using vim-plug, you can write `Plug 'junegunn/fzf', { 'do': './install --all' }`

 Commands
 --------